jthom143/diary_hhpc/Meetings /07172015_meeting_darryn_anand.md

 To Do List:
 * **Email Ute about SSTs**
 * Look at potential density instead of in situ density.
+* Look at winter MLD and stratification